owenziegler/security_tangleCV/README.md

 **FOR TESTING OUR CODE**
 - The files that should be cloned and to be tested are: extended Linked List, and our messageMaker.py
 - The extended Linked List file is a demonstration of our nodes that are going to be connected, and is meant to stand for vehicles.
+It imports or messageMaker file in our linked list file, so make sure you have the messageMaker file opened for testing.

 - The messageMaker is our encryption code, where it would want to encrypt the messages that are communication between the nodes.

 **REQUIREMENTS** (still not figured out)
 To install the Crypto packages: